JabRef/user-documentation/en/DOItoBibTeXHelp.md

 This fetcher uses <http://dx.doi.org/> to convert an DOI to a BibTeX entry.

 Enter the DOI in the search field and press **Enter** or the **Fetch** button.
-The entry will be fetched and added to your currently active database.
+The results are displayed in the [import inspection window](ImportInspectionDialog).
 In case an error occurs, it is shown in a popup.